 Rice is such an easy side dish, and goes with so many different meals.
 However, if you are just serving up plain boiled rice, then it can get boring pretty quickly.
 Adding some turmeric to the pan when cooking not only adds flavour and colour, but so many health benefits too.

 Made with just a few store cupboard ingredients, this yellow rice is a versatile side dish.
-If you are looking for some other flavoured rice recipes, then why not try our Mediterranean Rice Salad, Easy Greek Rice, Cilantro Lime Rice or The Best Spanish Rice.
+If you are looking for some other flavoured rice recipes, then why not try our Easy Coconut Rice, Mediterranean Rice Salad, Easy Greek Rice, Cilantro Lime Rice or The Best Spanish Rice.

 Why you will love it